Forensic Science - 2021-22 Graduate Catalog

 Graduates of the program will be prepared to assume positions in both the public sector in government agencies and in private organizations as forensic scientists.
 Active forensic science practitioners will develop new skills in order to increase the professional knowledge and leadership capabilities necessary to keep up with the ever-changing methods and technologies of this dynamic, multidisciplinary profession.

-Specializations are offered in Forensic Biology and Forensic Chemistry for students with strong science backgrounds who desire to work in a lab.
+This degree is offered for students with strong science backgrounds who desire to work in a lab.